 Once the fraudster is inside the hacked customer account, there are various ways they can exploit it for personal gain, depending on the nature of the site.
 Some fraudsters will discreetly log out and sell the verified credentials to other criminals on the dark web, others will change the customer’s shipping address and place orders for things they can keep or resell.

-How Can I Prevent Account Takeover Fraud?
+How Can Merchants Prevent Account Takeover Fraud?

 Unfortunately for merchants, you can see from the takeover methods discussed above that the biggest point of vulnerability for account takeover fraud is the customers themselves.
-Complex passwords can be hard to keep track of, and while customers might use strong passwords for their online bank accounts and email, they’re likely to go for something simple and easy to remember when they’re signing up to place a quick order with an ecommerce site.
+Complex passwords can be hard to keep track of, and while customers might use strong passwords for their online bank accounts and email, they’re likely to go for something simple and easy to remember when they’re signing up to place a quick order with an e-commerce site.

-Some customers may be put off by too much of this, so merchants must always carefully weigh how much friction they can get away with adding to their customers’ experience.
+Some customers may be put off by too much security, so merchants must always carefully weigh how much friction they can get away with adding to their customers’ experience.

 Just remember, when a customer becomes a victim of account takeover fraud, there’s almost always a part of them that will be angry with the merchant for not doing a better job of protecting them—even if their password was password1234.
 You have to be realistic about the damage that fraud can potentially do not just to your revenue but to your reputation.

-On the merchant side, network tools can help you identify and block the traffic associated with malicious bots, which will often hail from the same suspicious IP address or geolocation.
+Network tools can help you identify and block the traffic associated with malicious bots, which will often hail from the same suspicious IP address or geolocation.
 The telltale signs of account takeover attempts aren’t that hard to spot; you’ll typically see lots of failed login attempts with both stuffing and cracking attacks, and password or shipping address changes often follow a successful attack.
 By monitoring your network and order activity, you can establish processes to investigate and respond to account takeover fraud.

 While merchants should verify these claims by examining network traffic and access logs, the last thing you want to do is stonewall them until they go to their bank to demand a chargeback.

-Defending against account takeover fraud can take more time and attention that many busy merchants have, but security experts like the team at Chargeback Gurus can help you implement monitoring and response procedures as part of developing an overarching strategy of fraud and chargeback prevention.
+Defending against account takeover fraud can take more time and attention than many busy merchants have, but security experts like the team at Chargeback Gurus can help you implement monitoring and response procedures as part of developing an overarching strategy of fraud and chargeback prevention.